ROZALIYA0206/whitepaper/technical.md

 # 1. Developing an Efficient and High Quality Blockchain

-In order to gain worldwide use, our blockchain will need to be flexible enough to meet the following criteria:
+In order to gain worldwide use, our blockchain will need the flexibility to meet the following criteria:

-#### Incredible UX
+#### Attractive UX

-Due to the complex nature of the Blockchain, in order to attract the masses to the platform, users must be welcomed with an interface which is easy to navigate, understand and get used to.
+Due to the complex nature of the blockchain and in order to attract mass adoprtion to the platform, users must be welcomed with an interface which is easy to navigate, understand and use.

 #### Scalability

-Disruptive projects like Facebook, Uber and Youtube all handle thousands if not millions of active connections on the daily.
-Current mainstream blockchain projects are unable to handle such loads and therefore a platform that can handle a large amount of active users simultaneously is essential to future success.
+Disruptive projects like Facebook, Uber and Youtube all handle thousands of active connections simultaneously.
+Current mainstream blockchain projects are unable to handle such loads, thus a platform that can handle a large number of concurrent users is essential to future proliferation.

 #### Quick Upgrades and Bug Recovery